What is it?

-- Anger – as the realty of the loss settles in, anger may occur, directed at one’s self, one’s loved ones or someone or something else.
+- Anger: As the realty of the loss settles in, anger may occur, directed at one’s self, one’s loved ones or someone or something else.
 This is often linked to blame, which becomes intense when linked to a suicide (see Suicide).
 Why wasn’t I there?
 If we hadn’t done so and so it could have been prevented.
-If the doctor had diagnosed the disease sooner!
-At this stage, there is a fork in the road to healing your broken heart.
-Go the right way (see below) and you will journey on into light and love.
-But, if you go the wrong way, you will journey into darkness and hatred.
+If only the doctor had diagnosed the disease sooner.
+At this stage, there is a fork in the road to healing your broken heart: Go the right way (see below) and you will journey on into light and love.
+But if you go the wrong way, you will journey into darkness and hatred.
 Jeannie journeyed the wrong way and it took her many years to recover!

-- Hatred and Bitterness – this is a very dark and dangerous road to take and should be avoided as all costs.
-Like Miss Havisham, in the Charles Dickens novel Great Expectations, as well as yourself, many people will be severely damaged if you go down this road.
+- Hatred and Bitterness: this is a very dark and dangerous road to take and should be avoided as all costs.
+Like Miss Havisham, in the Charles Dickens novel Great Expectations, many people will be severely damaged if you go down this road — including yourself.
 Refusing to accept the reality of the terrible loss you’ve incurred, you want to relieve your pain by hurting other people, especially those who love you and are close to you.

-- Depression – This will probably also occur along the dark and dangerous road after taking the wrong folk.
+- Depression: This will probably also occur along the dark and dangerous road after taking the wrong fork.
 It comes as a dark dark cloud that blocks out the light.
 The ability to reason goes and hope quickly dims as well.

-Jeannie was in deep depression for a long time after Alex’s suicide and, but for the grace of God, our beautiful marriage would have ended and she may well have taken her own life!
+Jeannie was in deep depression for a long time after Alex’s suicide and, without the grace of God, our beautiful marriage would have ended and she may well have taken her own life

 The Biblical Stages of Healing